 LAPD: STOP ILLEGALLY SEIZING HOMELESS PEOPLE'S POSSESSIONS

-These newest anti-poor LAPD actions, nevertheless, come as eager developers and corporate entities prepare for the final takeover -- of what many consider to be this last bastion of freedom on the west coast of Southern California, and possibly the whole of the USA, Venice Beach, CA. L.A.'s “people’s beach" -- a place where visitors and residents alike enjoy an ambiance of freedom, fun and expression.
+These newest anti-poor LAPD actions come as eager developers and corporate entities prepare for the final takeover -- of what many consider to be this last bastion of freedom on the west coast of Southern California, and possibly the whole of the USA, Venice Beach, CA. L.A.'s “people’s beach" -- a place where visitors and residents alike enjoy an ambiance of freedom, fun and expression.
 Recent attempts by Los Angeles city and Venice-area gentrifiers to curtail these freedoms -- aided by increased police numbers, activity and enforcement -- today are unprecedentedly threatening the very ambiance that makes L.A.'s historic Venice “Venice”.

-These houseless, young travelers and people of color, both resident and visitor alike, are now daily targeted by LAPD officers for selective enforcement scrutiny, resulting in a new overflowing congestion of the Los Angeles courts and jails.
-Peters heads up this effort for LAPD.
+These house-less, young travelers and people of color, both resident and visitor alike, are now daily targeted by LAPD officers for selective enforcement scrutiny, resulting in a new overflowing congestion of the Los Angeles courts and jails.

 PLEASE SIGN OUR PETITION TO SEND YOUR MESSAGE TO LAPD AND THE CITY OF L.A.:

-LAPD officers, accompanied by City of Los Angeles sanitation trucks proceeded to STEAL their possessions, throwing them into the waiting truck for disposal at an undeclared location, with no possibility of retrieval.
+HAVE A HEART!
+LAPD officers, accompanied by City of Los Angeles sanitation trucks STEAL homeless people's possessions, throwing them into the waiting truck for disposal at an undeclared location, with no possibility of retrieval.

 As if it isn't enough to constantly harass and intimidate homeless people at Venice beach -- adding insult to injury, the City of Los Angeles is using tax-payer dollars and paid city police officers and resources to persecute the most vulnerable in our community.